 Many sufferers of cracked heels have experienced dramatic results by using Delfina.
-Read more about how Delfina works here and see before and after pictures here that show Delfina’s effectiveness for treating cracked heels.
+Read more about how Delfina works here and see before and after pictures here that show Delfina’s effectiveness for cracked heels.

 Every day habits can have a detrimental effect on cracked heels.
 From what you eat to how much you’re on your feet, small lifestyle changes can have a major impact on cracked heels.

 Are you eating a balanced diet?
 A poor diet can create many vitamin deficiencies that can make cracked heels worse.
 Deficiencies in calcium, iron, vitamin E, zinc, and omega-3 fatty acids all contribute to cracked heels.

 Do you spend a lot of time on your feet?
 Standing throughout the day puts excess pressure on your feet.
 This can stress out the skin on your heels, causing cracking.

 First, if you’re concerned about your diet, take steps to be healthier.
 You’re less likely to have vitamin deficiencies if you eat a diet rich in fruits, vegetables, and whole grains.

 For foot health specifically, calcium-rich foods like yogurt, green leafy vegetables, broccoli, and collard greens can help, as can foods with plenty of Omega 3 fatty acids like seafoods, nuts, and seeds.